Mortgage Basics

 Key Takeaways

-- - PMI often adds 0.3% to 1.5% of the loan amount annually when down payment is under 20%.
+- - PMI can add 0.3% to 1.5% of the loan amount per year when down payment is below 20%, which can materially change affordability.

 Principal and Interest: The Loan Payment Core